Brain-WP/Context/README.md

 In short, when `provide()` method is called, it returns the context from all the providers that were added to it.

-Tha package ships with one implementation `WpTemplateContextCollector` that uses `array_merge` to build a context array from the array "provided" by the added providers.
+Tha package ships with a single implementation `WpTemplateContextCollector` that uses `array_merge` to build a context array from the arrays "provided" by the added providers that "accept" the given query.

 # Context Loader

 When I said that this package contains "two" things, I lied.

-It also contain a third thing, a "context loader" that contains a single method, that provide a convenient way to glue together the "pieces" in the package.
+It also contain a third "thing": a "context loader".
+It is a class with a single static method, nothing more than an helper to glue together the "pieces" in the package.

-The class is named `WpContextLoader` and the method is `load()` that accepts a query object and return a complete "collected" context for it.
+The class is named `WpContextLoader` and its only method is `load()` that accepts a query object and return a complete "collected" context for it.

 # Examples

 I think best way to explain code, is to show the code.
-This is why I added to this repository **two examples**
+This is why I added to this repository **two examples**:

-- One is very basic, as no dependencies, and show the bare-minimum usage of this package
+- One is very basic, has no dependencies, and shows the bare-minimum usage of this package
-- The second example make use of a template engine (mustache) and of Brain\Hierarchy to build a quite advanced WordPress template rendering workflow.
+- The second example makes use of a template engine (mustache) and of Brain\Hierarchy to build a quite advanced WordPress template rendering workflow.

 Examples are available in the ["/examples" folder](https://github.com/Brain-WP/Context/tree/master/examples) of the repo.

 # Requirements